Skip to main content

 "I will build a motor car for the great multitude,” Henry Ford proclaimed to the public when he announced the machine that would change America and indeed the world.

-After one Ford changed America, another accomplished something almost as amazing
+After Henry Ford changed America, his grandson accomplished something almost as amazing.

-Decades after they were first cobbled together by enthusiastic amateurs, they are coming to be recognized as perhaps the supreme folk art of the American century
+Decades after they were first cobbled together by enthusiastic amateurs, they are coming to be recognized as one of the supreme folk arts of the American century.

 The scene was faintly outrageous.
 Purists turned their heads away in disgust, the unintiated gaped, and a few of the anointed smiled.